MBAIAA Newsletter – April 2019

 Monterey Intergroup Birthday / Speaker Meeting

-Hosted this month by Seniors in Sobriety 2 – a group that meets Thursdays at 3:00 PM in Monterey at St James Church.
-The speaker will be Mary.
+Hosted this month by Seniors in Sobriety 2.
+A group that meets Thursday at 3:00 pm in Monterey at St. James Church at Franklin and High.
+The speaker is Tom M.

 This is a monthly birthday meeting held on the last Saturday of each month (except for December when the meeting is held along with a holiday banquet ).
 The first part of the meeting includes a presentation of birthday medallions for those celebrating annual A.A. anniversaries and all are invited to participate.
 Birthdays are followed by an A.A. speaker who shares for 40 to 45 minutes and the meeting ends about 9pm.
 Coffee is typically ready no later than 7pm.
 Arrive early for good parking, fellowship and a great seat!